alexanderkozlenko/random-org/README.md

 }
 ```

+### Features

+- The client has an ability to use a custom `HttpMessageInvoker` instanse to do HTTP requests.
+- All operations support cancellation via `CancellationToken`.

 ### Limitations

+- API key usage information doesn't contain information about key creation time and total count of used bits and requests
+- A method for retrieving previously generated results is not supported (Signed API)
+- `string` is the only supported type for user data optional parameter (Signed API)
 - `base64` is the only supported format for BLOBs representation in JSON
 - `10` is the only supported base for integers representation in JSON
-- `string` is the only supported type for user data optional parameter (Signed API)
-- A method for retrieving previously generated results is not supported (Signed API)